 The telephone number to contact Citizens Advice Consumer Service is 03454 040506.
 This is a National rate telephone number and so it means that it is cheaper for everyone to be able obtain advice and information.

-Suffolk County Council & Trading Standards produce weekly newsletters which are shown in the list to the left and include details of scams, warnings, advice and product recalls.
-Their website has all of this and more.
+Suffolk County Council & Trading Standards produce weekly newsletters which are listed below and include details of scams, warnings, advice and product recalls.

 Consumer Rights Act 2015